 Are Replacement Parts Impossible to Get?

-No, because the axles are still in production by AxleTech new parts are available, however they can be difficult to get for the average person.
+yes and no, because the axles are still in production by Axletech new parts are available, however they can be difficult to get for the average person.
 There are rules against selling certain parts designed for and used in military vehicles to civilians.
 Parts are starting to become available and western Canadian Rockwell does have stock on common wear items like seals and u-joints.
-Most parts used on the AxleTech axles are metric in size and common only to AxleTech, this can make things somewhat difficult as they most likely won’t be available to your local auto store, also making things somewhat expensive.
+Most parts used on the Axletech axles are metric in size and common only to Axletech, this can make things somewhat difficult as they most likely won’t be available to your local auto store, also making things somewhat expensive.
 Keep in mind that the parts used on these axles are very high quality and won’t have to be changed on a regular basis, such as some of the older Rockwell axles.

 Physical Weight and Dimensions/ Specs